 Durability, repairability, and recyclability

-When products are turned into services, no one has an interest in things with a short life span.
+When products turn into services, no one has an interest in things with a short life span.
 Everything is designed for durability, repairability, and recyclability.

 Environmental problems seem far away, since we only use clean energy and clean production methods.
 The air and the water is clean.
 In the cities we have plenty of green space and plants and trees all over.